Lone Star discography

 The discography of Lone Star, a Welsh hard rock band, consists of three studio albums, three live albums, one compilation album, one promotional extended play and three singles.
 The band split up in 1978.
 In 2000, a third Lone Star album was released Riding High — The Unreleased Third Album by Paul Chapman on Zoom Club.
-It was released without the participation of the other former band members and consisted of demos recorded by Chapman, plus previously unreleased Lone Star material, prior to the them splitting up.
+It was released without the participation of the other former band members and consisted of demos recorded by Chapman, plus previously unreleased Lone Star material, prior to their splitting up.